StrangeRanger/bash-style-guide/docs/guidelines/bash-idioms.md

 ---

-**Explanation**: Setting the `IFS` (Internal Field Separator) correctly with `read` ensures that filenames containing spaces or special characters are processed safely.
-This method avoids the risks associated with parsing the output of `ls`.
+**Explanation**: Setting the `IFS` (Internal Field Separator) correctly with `read` ensures that filenames with spaces or special characters are processed safely.
+This avoids the risks associated with parsing the output of `ls`.

 ////
 //// tab | Detailed File Information